Seminar "Selected Topics in Machine Learning"

 The scarcity of labelled data poses a significant challenge in developing effective deep learning models for classifying underwater acoustic signals.
 The shortage of large, publicly available datasets stems from the high cost of data collection, the confidentiality of acoustic recordings and the difficulty of accurately annotating data.
 Transfer learning is a technique in which knowledge from a model trained on a large source task (e.g. image recognition) is applied to a different, yet related, target task.
 It offers a promising approach to mitigating this issue.
 The aim of this seminar paper is to examine the transfer learning technique, comparing it with existing NN models to explore how it improves the performance of underwater radiated noise classification. |

-Speech evaluation metrics |
+Speech Evaluation Metrics |

 The assessment of speech quality and intelligibility is of great interest, both in speech therapy and in the evaluation of algorithms for improving speech signals with regard to interference factors such as noise and reverberation.
 The aim of this seminar paper is to summarize and compare various objective assessment methods.
 In addition to traditional assessment criteria such as STOI, PESQ, etc., approaches based on neural networks should also be used for the comparison. |